Piano studies at Delta State University combine a rigorous curriculum of core music classes with a solid focus on piano skills and repertoire.

 Piano Proficiency Examination

 - The Piano Proficiency Examination is required of all students in the B.M.E. and B.M. degrees.
 Students in the B.M.E. degree must complete all areas of the examination prior to directed teaching internship.
 B.M. students must complete all areas prior to graduation.
 Music majors in the B.M. and B.M.E. degrees must be continuously enrolled in group piano classes or MUS 300 Piano Proficiency until completion of the piano proficiency examination.
-Please review all the requirements for the Piano Proficiency Examination in the DSU Music Department Student Handbook, pp.18-21.
+Please review all the requirements for the Piano Proficiency Examination in the DSU Music Department Student Handbook.